Step into British history on a self-guided tour of London's most famous Abbey

 One of London’s 4 UNESCO World Heritage Sites, Westminster Abbey holds a significant amount of British history.
 A place of royal weddings and funerals and the final resting place of many royals and other famous people.

 It sits in the heart of London adjacent to the Houses of Parliament and the Palace of Westminster and the Abbey dates back over a thousand years to 960AD.
-It has been the setting for all Coronations since 1066, when William the Conqueror was crowned there!
+It has been the setting for all Coronations since 1066, when William the Conqueror was crowned there and is home to the ancient 'Coronation Chair', which sits at St. George's Chapel.

-It’s also the final resting place for multiple royals including Queen Elizabeth I, Mary Queen of Scots, and Edward the Confessor, as well as many other notable figures from history including poets, scientists, politicians and others.
+It’s also the final resting place for 30 royals including Queen Elizabeth I, Mary Queen of Scots, and Edward the Confessor, as well as many other notable figures from history including poets, scientists, politicians and others.
 Famous faces such as Charles Dickens, Issac Newton and Charles Darwin, amongst many others.
+At Poet's Corner you will find more than 100 famous poets and writers that were either buried at the abbey, or have been commemorated there, including Jane Austen and Geoffrey Chaucer.

 Westminster Abbey may be one of London’s top tourist attractions but it continues to hold daily services and ceremonies as it is a place of worship in its first instance.